 As models of care within the NHS evolve to provide a multi-disciplinary, flexible workforce and healthcare and social care are increasingly integrated, the role of the Healthcare Support Worker (HCSW) has become increasingly highlighted.
 In addition, a range of national drivers has resulted in an increase in the number of HCSWs employed in healthcare.
 Until recently, this role has not been clearly defined or regulated.

-The Level 3 Diploma expects the candidate to already possess the core practical skills and underpinning knowledge and theory to be a healthcare practitioner in a GP Practice.
+Incorporating the Senior Healthcare Support Worker Level 3 Apprenticeship Standard, this Level 3 City & Guilds course expects the candidate to already possess the core practical skills and underpinning knowledge and theory to be a healthcare practitioner in a GP Practice.
 This level is aimed at experienced HCSWs who are ready to demonstrate best practice and act as role models in addition to accepting more responsibility and accountability.
 The candidate may be required to act as a supervisor to other team members.

-This Diploma consists of 6 core units and one specialist option which, in the primary care setting, will most probably be Adult Nursing Support.
+This course consists of 6 core units and one specialist option which, in the primary care setting, will most probably be Adult Nursing Support.

 This qualification will include a wide range of teaching and learning techniques and styles including one-to-one teaching, group discussions and teaching, observations, practical assessments, coaching, mentoring and shadowing, independent research and e-learning.